Why Would My Child Need Body Work?

 What Will My Child’s First Appointment Look Like?

 During your child’s initial appointment, a thorough history and physical examination will be performed to identify any areas of tension or restriction that may be contributing to your child’s health concern.
+A physical exam consists of Dr. Kara checking inside baby’s mouth for oral restrictions (tongue, lip and cheek ties), assessing tongue function, checking for torticollis and flat spots on the head, ensuring baby is meeting milestones, as well checking the upper and lower body for any tension and restriction.
 Dr. Kara will then discuss her exam findings with you and the treatment options available.
 Dr. Kara ensures that you and your child are comfortable before and during each and every treatment.

 What Does Treatment Look Like?